 • Freie Universität in Berlin Exchange Scholarship

 Students in our M.A. program may apply to spend a year studying at the Freie Universität in Berlin.
 The School of Liberal Arts may send two eligible graduate students per year.
 The students are selected by application to the School of Liberal Arts.
-For more information see the Graduate Advisor or talk with Ms. Deborah Troescher in the SLA Dean's office.
+For more information contact the department's Graduate Advisor.

 • American School of Classical Studies in Athens

 The American School in Athens offers both Academic, or 'Regular' Year, and Summer programs.
-Graduate students interested in studying at the American School should speak with Dr. Jane Carter, the department's ASCSA representative.
+Graduate students interested in studying at the American School should speak with Prof. Ryan Boehm, the department's ASCSA representative.

 • American Academy in Rome

-The American Academy offers two regular summer programs (and occasionally other seminars) for which graduate students may apply.
-The two primary programs are the Classical Summer School and the Summer Program in Archaeology.
+The American Academy offers a 6-week long summer program (and occasionally other seminars) for which graduate students may apply.
+The primary program is the Classical Summer School.
 Students interested in the American Academy's programs should contact Dr. Susann Lusnia, the department's AAR representative.

 Undergraduate and graduate students in Classical Studies who are interested in working on an excavation in the summer are encouraged to look at the online version of the Fieldwork Opportunities Bulletin published by the Archaeological Institute of America.

 All students should consult with faculty in the department before applying to field schools, excavations, or summer study-travel programs.
 For specific advice on excavations in the Mediterranean region, contact Professors Ryan Boehm (Israel, Greece), Allison Emmerson (Pompeii, Italy), Susann Lusnia (Italy), or Emilia Oddo (Crete, Greece).